9 out of 10 Foodies Agree: Call Doctor Gumbo For the Best New Orleans Food Tour

 Looking for a fine dining experience with great food and elegant ambience?
 We found Dickie Brennan's Tableau as comfortable as any restaurant we've ever dined at.
 You can enjoy dinner in the courtyard, the main dining room, the Drawing Room lounge or on the balcony overlooking Jackson Square.
 Their menu showcases fresh regional ingredients with a modern approach to Creole cuisine.
 The traditional gumbo we tasted on the tour was arguably the best we'd had during our stay in New Orleans.
 It was rich, aromatic and absolutely delicious.
 From now on, whenever I think of gumbo, I'll remember the cup at Tableau.
 I only wish we'd been more hungry, but this was the last stop on the tour and we just couldn't indulge ourselves more.
 We were stuffed, but next time for sure.

-We thoroughly enjoyed the Doctor Gumbo Food History Tour, and Ben Wisdom couldn't have been a better guide.
+Taking a food tour is one of the most unique things you can do in New Orleans, and we thoroughly enjoyed the Doctor Gumbo Food History Tour — Ben Wisdom couldn't have been a better guide.
 He's a big man with a booming radio-ready voice, bright smile, and warm sense of humor.
 The way he wove together the history of the food, its evolution and the cultural significance surrounding it was truly entertaining.
 He always included the history of each building or restaurant where we were tasting, captivating us with hilarious tales and anecdotes along the way.
 The walking tour through the French Quarter wasn't at all rigorous with only a few blocks between stops, and he kept us flowing in and out of the busier parts of the city.
 For New Orleans, the crowds were tolerable, even with Jazzfest going on.
 I'm not sure I'd want to attempt this during Mardi Gras when the French Quarter swells with thousands of people, but for our small group Ben did a great job at keeping us herded together and moving.